prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

 An Ethereum **node** is a running instance of Ethereum client software.
 There are two primary types of nodes in Ethereum: **execution nodes** and **beacon nodes**.
 Colloquially, a "node" refers to an execution node and beacon node working together.

 When users stake 32 ETH to participate in Ethereum's proof-of-stake consensus mechanism, they use validator client software like Prysm to stake their ETH and run a **validator**.
-Validators are not nodes - a validator can be thought of as an extension of a beacon node that handles validator key management and validator duty management.
+Validators are not nodes - a validator can be thought of as an extension of a beacon node that manages validator keys and duties.
 Validators depend on beacon nodes, which depend on execution nodes:

 <br />